 If you start a new contact for online dating, please stick to the default chatting functions provided by the dating sites.
 As you get ready for further talks or you think the right time comes to swap numbers on your smartphone, you can leave a Dingtone second phone number instead of your private number.
-As such, your private phone number and personal information can keep safe before the genuine identity is 100% clarified.
+As such, your private phone number and personal information can keep safe before your genuine identity is 100% clarified.
 After all, catfish dating is quite common on dating sites.

 Tip#2.
 Trust Your Heart

 Your intuition can protect you so it’s important to listen to it.

 If your heart encourages you to go deeper into your dating partner, just follow it.
 The following signals should be remembered since they can remind you to stop online dating with this partner.

 - Suggest a meeting at a non-public place;

 - Refuse voice or video calling before the genuine meeting;